 The court puts great weight on the findings of an SBRA; the higher the level the juvenile’s assigned, the more intensive therapy and treatment will be required.
 There is also an increased likelihood that the juvenile will have to serve time in a juvenile detention facility under these circumstances.

-At Jardine Law Offices, we are experts when it comes to navigating the complexities of the juvenile justice system.
+At Jardine Law Offices P.C. we are experts when it comes to navigating the complexities of the juvenile justice system.
 We have compassion and understanding for our underage clientele and their families and know just how overwhelming the entire legal process can be.
 We also know what you’re going through, and we know what needs to be done to help you at this difficult time.
-Reach out to our Bountiful juvenile sex crimes attorney now to discuss the particulars of the charges against your son or daughter, and let us determine the best course of action moving forward in your child’s case.
+Reach out to our Juvenile sex crimes attorney now to discuss the particulars of the charges against your son or daughter, and let us determine the best course of action moving forward in your child’s case.